platformsh/platformsh-docs/overview/getting-help.rst

 What is the difference between a Platform, a Project and an Environment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Platform is the infrastructure which is running all your projects.
+Platform is the infrastructure which is running all your projects.

 A project is the site that you're working on.
-Each project can contain multiple environments.
+Each project can contain multiple applications and be deployed in environments.

 An environment is a standalone copy of your live site (the Master environment) which can be used for testing, implementing new features...